Amiga Format: History

 ST/Amiga Format was a monthly magazine that covered the Amiga and Atari ST operating systems, created and published in July 1988 by Future Publishing founder Chris Anderson.
 The two operating systems were seen as rivals, and because of growing competition between them, in the wake of Future's sale of the video game magazine ACE to EMAP, it was decided to split the magazine into Amiga Format and ST Format in July 1989.
 As a result, the former dual-format title lasted only 13 issues, and the first issue of Amiga Format was published in August that year.

 Amiga Format covered all aspects of Amiga computers, both hardware and software, both application and gaming uses.
 Future decided to spin off the magazine after reader demands for magazines with narrowed interests.
 Two magazines resulted: Amiga Shopper, which dealt purely with the hardware and "serious" software side of the Amiga scene, and Amiga Power, which was strictly games-only, and both were launched in May 1991.

 The magazine was published monthly and offered various multi-issue tutorials on different application software, such as C programming or LightWave graphics rendering.
 The last tutorial was cut short in the middle because of the cancellation of the magazine.
+The magazine also regularly featured comic strips of the webcomic Sabrina Online, which was about the an anthropomorphic skunk woman named Sabrina whose interests included technology like the Amiga computers.

 Each issue of Amiga Format was provided with a cover disk containing an assortment of application software, public-domain (i.e. free of charge) games, and new game demos—a practice pioneered by Future Publishing and which it inherited from its predecessor, ST/Amiga Format—popularising the concept amongst its rival magazines.
 Most of the programs distributed on the disks were public-domain software, shareware, or demos, often available through other means such as modems and bulletin board systems, but they occasionally included full-price commercial titles.
 Three such examples were the full versions of the games Archipelagos and Vaxine and the word processor Wordworth for the July 1991 issue.
 This practice drew ire from software publishers, and Amiga Format and its competitors agreed to halt it.
 In another example, a version of Blitz BASIC was mounted to the November 1993 cover disk, along with a zombie apocalypse game written in that language.
 Blitz BASIC subsequently overtook AMOS as the preferred way to program games.
 Later in its lifetime, the magazine turned to the CD as a medium for storing vast quantities of software, which benefited users who lacked Internet access.
 With its January 1997 issue, it became the United Kingdom's first computer magazine to attach two cover CDs to a single issue, the second for Amiga Advanced Graphics Architecture users.